What do cat fleas look like?

 Regularly vacuum carpets, furniture, wash floors, and launder bedding.

-Do not feed wild animals to help limit their numbers on your property.
+Do not feed wild animals in order to limit their numbers on your property.

-If possible try not to purchase used furniture and rugs.
-If this is not possible, make sure to thoroughly vacuum and clean the items before bringing them into your home.
+Try not to purchase used furniture and rugs.
+If you do, make sure to thoroughly vacuum and clean the items before bringing them inside.

 Professional cat flea control